HaoyueXU99/USC-DSCI-553-Fall23/Assignments/Competition/README.md

 ## Usage

 Replace `<folder_path>`, `<test_file_name>`, and `<output_file_name>` with your actual file paths and parameters.
 Ensure the dataset and environment settings are correct to replicate the expected setup on Vocareum.

+## IMPORTANT HINTS

+1. To achieve a lower RMSE, I recommend that you try adding more features from the existing training data.
+Based on my observations, the more features you add, the better your results will be.

+2. Parameter Tuning: Try increasing the `n_estimators` parameter (more trees increase the model's complexity, allowing it to learn the data better) and the `max_depth` (greater depth enables the model to learn more detailed feature relationships in the data).